zcrate/web_project_3/README.md

 }
 ```
 This formula allowed me to set dynamic measurements that were constantly relative to screen size but also gave me control to meet the breakpoint guidelines in the design spec.

+* **Note**: This calculation requires use of length unit identifiers, such as *px* or *rem*.
+In situations where I would normally use a decimal value or percentage, such as line-height, I've used the appropriate length units instead.